 Ryan is a passionate advocate for the environment and human rights.
 With over 15 years of experience, he has worked with grassroots organizers, local nonprofits, international NGOs, government agencies, and the private sector.
 Ryan has managed projects in the US and Latin America related to climate change, energy efficiency, zero waste and organic agriculture.
 He holds a MS in Environmental Management with a focus on energy and water resources.
 Ryan joined the Prize in 2013.

 - Program Officer, Africa / Islands & Island Nations

 Myriah is a social scientist with 10 years of experience in international conservation, environmental justice, and natural resource management.
 In her previous roles at the Pew Charitable Trusts and the David & Lucile Packard Foundation, Myriah made grants on capacity building, conservation coalitions, environmental policy, and scientific research.
 She has conducted and published research on grassroots networks for biodiversity conservation.
 Myriah holds a BA in Cultural Anthropology from Reed College and a PhD from Duke University’s Nicholas School of the Environment.
 She joined the Prize in 2015.

 - Program Associate

 Katie has been with the Prize since 2012.
 She manages Prize nominations, as well as nominator recruitment and communications.
-Katie also oversees the small grants program for Prize winners.
 Prior to joining the Prize, she worked at the American Jewish World Service and the Leukemia and Lymphoma Society spearheading cross-departmental efforts to steward key donors and fundraisers.
 She received her BA in Family and Consumer Sciences from San Francisco State University.